Skywind555/Battlerite/User_Guide.md

 You can also type in a player's name to filter the results to the player or a part of a player's name.

+Under the round statistics, the negative Time_Alive value means that the user has survived the round, otherwise number of seconds the user has survived into the round.

 **Average Stats:**

 The number represents the average value per round except for: